aaronpk/XRay/README.md

 All URLs provided in the output are absolute URLs.
 If the source document contains a relative URL, it will be resolved first.

-Replies, likes, reposts, etc. of this post will be included if they are listed on the page.
+In a future version, replies, likes, reposts, etc. of this post will be included if they are listed on the page.

 ```json
 {